muganga-charles/Dice-/README.md

 # Dice-
 The folder containd two java files.<br />
-The file Die.java<br />
+1.Die.java<br />
 This contains a programmer-defined-class with three data members (static elements) indicatig the maximum number(6), minimum number(1) and the number that should not appear on the outcomes(0).
 Then followed by a consturactor.
 And then other methods can follow.

-The file RollDice.java contains a client-defined-class which is linked to a class in Die.java and access the methods and uses them.
+2.RollDice.java contains a client-defined-class which is linked to a class in Die.java and access the methods and uses them.